KWMZ-FM

 KWMZ-FM (104.5 FM, "Z-104.5, WMZ FM") is a radio station licensed to serve Empire, Louisiana.
 The station is owned by Michael A. Costello through licensee M.A.C.
 Broadcasting, LLC.

 History

 This station received its original construction permit from the Federal Communications Commission on May 15, 1998.
 The new station, intended for Grand Isle, Louisiana, was assigned the call letters KBIL by the FCC on July 17, 1998.

-The station signed on the air as a Rhythmic Contemporary Hit music formatted station branded as "U104.5" on June 5, 2001, using the call sign KNOU.
+The station signed on the air as a rhythmic contemporary music formatted station branded as "U104.5" on June 5, 2001, using the call sign KNOU.
 KNOU had evolved to an urban contemporary/hip hop music format by December 2001.

 JP Broadcasting, LLC agreed in July 2002 to sell KNOU to On Top Communications of Louisiana, LLC for a reported $8.5 million.
 The deal was approved by the FCC on September 6, 2002, and the transfer was completed on December 6, 2002.

 On January 6, 2003, the station changed its branding to "Hot 104.5" and brought in Russ Parr's syndicated morning show and veteran programmer Lamonda Williams.